fortrabbit/docs/README.md

 reviewed: 2023-06-12 # Last reviewed date (and time)
 title:               # Long title with page
-naviTitle:           # short title for list views
-excerpt:             # additional details for list views
+naviTitle:           # short title for list views navigation.excerpt:             # additional details for list views
 lead: blabla         # large text shown at the beginning
 navigation: true     # lists this page with navigation
 sidebar: craft       # shows meta data with